zio/zio/docs/datatypes/core/zio/error-management.md

 	at <empty>.MainApp.run(MainApp.scala:4)"
 ```

-We can also model the failure using `Exception`:
+We can also model a failure using `Exception`:

 ```
 val f2: ZIO[Any, Exception, Nothing] =
   ZIO.fail(new Exception("Oh uh!"))
 ```

-Or we can model our failures using user-defined failure types (domain errors):
+Or using user-defined failure types (domain errors):

 ```
 case class NegativeNumberException(msg: String) extends Exception(msg)